Natasha Gordon

 Natasha Delia Letitia Gordon MBE (born 1976) is a British playwright of Jamaican heritage.
-In 2018, having previously been an actor, with her debut play Nine Night she became the first black British female playwright to have a play staged in the West End.
+In 2018, after a career as an actor, she made her debut as a playwright with the play Nine Night, becoming the first black British female playwright to have a play staged in the West End.
+Nine Night was also nominated for Best New Comedy at the 2019 Olivier Awards, making Natasha the first Black British Female Playwright to be nominated.

 Life

-Natasha Gordon was born in North London in 1976, to parents who were both migrants from Jamaica.
+Natasha Gordon was born in North London in 1976 to parents who were both migrants from Jamaica.
 Her grandparents had arrived in London from Jamaica by boat as part of the so-called Windrush generation in the late 1950s.
-Her mother joined them in 1963, finding work, a Jamaican-born husband and a reassuringly familiar West Indian community there.
+Her mother joined them in 1963, where she found work, a Jamaican-born husband, and a comforting West Indian community.